grafana/grafana/docs/sources/panels/specify-thresholds/add-threshold-to-graph.md

 +++
-title = "Add a threshold to a graph" weight = 30 aliases = ["/docs/sources/panels/specify-thresholds/add-threshold-to-graph/"]
+title = "Add a threshold to a legacy graph panel" weight = 40 aliases = ["/docs/sources/panels/specify-thresholds/add-threshold-to-graph/"]
 +++

-# Add a threshold to a graph (old) panel
+# Add a threshold to a legacy graph panel

 In the Graph panel visualization, thresholds enable you to add lines or sections to a graph to make it easier to recognize when the graph crosses a threshold.